VETERINARY PHYSIOLOGY AND ENDOCRINOLOGY

 -Applying knowledge and understanding.
 The student will gain capacity to use knowledge in order to identify and evaluate experimental data and descriptive graphs of functional characteristics of organisms.

 -Making judgements.
 The student will acquire ability to understand and critically and independently discuss data and different research topics.

 Communications.
 The student should be able to correctly use specialized terminology during his speech and should gain capacity to analyze logically and sequentially cause/effect sequences of physiological processes.

 Course contents summary

 Course topics will be addressed in lectures.
-In addition, practical training, seminars and educational visits will be proposed in order to allow the students to use knowledge and understanding gained in the course.
+In addition, pratical training, seminars and educational visits will be proposed to integrate teorical lectures.
+All course materials will be made available to students.

 Assessment methods and criteria

-The acquisition of knowledge and understanding with regard to issues covered by the course will be tested by means of an oral examination of about 40 minutes which will be structured in three questions.
-During the interview, the student must also show the ability to make connections among the various topics proposed.
+The acquisition of knowledge and understanding with regard to issues covered by the course, will be tested by means of an oral examination.
+During the interview, the student must also demonstrate the ability to make connections between the various topic proposed.